h3rald/nifty/Nifty_UserGuide.md

 Typically, you should create properties identifying:

-* Where to get the package from, i.e. an URL to a file to download, a git repository, or whatever can be fetched.
+-   Where to get the package from, i.e. an URL to a file to download, a git repository, or whatever can be fetched.
 Typically a property called **src** is used for this purpose.
-* How to get the package, i.e. the name of the actual command to run.
+-   How to get the package, i.e. the name of the actual command to run.
 Typically, you can just define boolean properties named **git**, **curl**, **fossil**, etc.

+Optionally, you can also specify a **dir** property that will be used by default as the working directory for all the commands executed on the package.

 #### Package definition example